-Candidates should not act as news presenters, interviewers, presenters or journalists of any type of media service during an election period.1 Candidates may be interviewed by the media and it is the media's responsibility to offer the same opportunity to all candidates.
+A media service may not allow any person who has declared themselves as a candidate to act as a journalist or presenter during an election.
+(The Media Standards Code of Practice effective from 1 October 2023 Code 8 "Guidance - Elections and Referendums" refers).1 Candidates may be interviewed by the media and it is the media's responsibility to offer the same opportunity to all candidates.
 It is for the individual candidate to decide whether or not he/she wishes to be interviewed by the media.